MomsFriendlyDevCo/spreadsheet-templater/README.md

 =====================
 Simple templates markup for spreadsheets (via [XLSX](https://docs.sheetjs.com)).

-This plugin allows a spreadsheet to use handlebars-like notation to replace cell contents which enables an input spreadsheet to act as a template for incomming data.
+This plugin allows a spreadsheet to use handlebars-like notation to replace cell contents which enables an input spreadsheet to act as a template for incoming data.

 ```javascript